 A total of 3,922,296 shares of our Common Stock are authorized for issuance with respect to awards granted under the 2019 Plan.
 Except as provided in the next sentence, shares that are subject to or underlie awards which expire or for any reason are cancelled or terminated, are forfeited, fail to vest or for any other reason are not paid or delivered under the 2019 Plan or 2013 Plan will again be available for subsequent awards under the 2019 Plan.
 Shares that are exchanged by a participant or withheld by us to pay the exercise price of an award granted under the 2019 Plan, as well as any shares exchanged or withheld to satisfy the tax withholding obligations related to any award granted under the 2019 Plan, will again be available for subsequent awards under the 2019 Plan.
 To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the shares available for issuance under the 2019 Plan.
-As of April 20, 2023, a total of 1,055,899 shares of our Common Stock were subject to restricted stock unit awards outstanding under the 2019 Plan, no shares of our Common Stock were subject to restricted stock unit awards outstanding under the 2019 Plan.
+As of April 20, 2023, a total of 1,058,326 shares of our Common Stock were subject to restricted stock unit awards outstanding under the 2019 Plan, no shares of our Common Stock were subject to restricted stock unit awards outstanding under the 2019 Plan.
+Stock were then available for new award grants under the 2019 Plan.